INSTRUMENT PLUGINS / EFFECT PLUGINS / CHANNEL SETTINGS

 - Process inactive inputs and outputs - Some plugins mark one or more of their inputs/outputs as 'inactive' even though they are being used.
 By default, FL Studio doesn't process inactive inputs/outputs, so no sound is produced.
 This option ensures FL Studio processes 'inactive' outputs.

-- Use fixed size buffers - FL Studio shares data with plugins using variable sized chunks of data (buffers).
+- Use fixed size buffers - This option can be useful in fixing rendering errors such as glitching and or timing issues.
+FL Studio shares data with plugins using variable sized chunks of data (buffers).
 Some plugins require fixed sized buffers (the VST spec says they should also support variable size buffers, but no-one cares about specifications it seems, so we provide this format since FL Studio uses variable sized buffers).
 If the additional options are both off (see below) the fixed buffer size option uses 2 ms. The disadvantage is that fixed size buffering can

 introduce an extra delay, depending on the audio buffer size selected in the Audio settings (F10).
 This delay is doubled for effects plugins.
 However, in some cases this setting may fix unwanted rendering delays and/or audio glitches caused by some plugins.
 Options: